CristinaRO/interview-prep/README.md

 ###[12 Challenging Steps to Being a Better Interviewer](http://www.catehuston.com/blog/2015/10/07/12-challenging-steps-to-being-a-better-interviewer/)

-Some overlap with the previous two, notes from a talk about being a better interview.
+Some overlap with the previous two, notes from a talk about being a better interviewer.
 Includes: getting into the right headspace, projecting warmth, power dynamics, and communication.

 ###[Technical Interviews and Time Management](http://www.catehuston.com/blog/2015/12/02/technical-interview-questions-and-time-management/)

-Focusing on asking a good question and keeping an interview moving a long.
+Focusing on asking a good question and keeping an interview moving along.
 How do you make everyone feel like they have accomplished something?
 There are different ways to make a question variable in size.

 ## Interviews and Culture